iEvilMango/14x/README.md

 * Ternary ?
 It can make code a little cleaner, and remove redundancy a bit : If you nest it too much like in the last example in Advanced, then it gets ugly really fast.
 * Binary :
 	```01001001 01110100 00100111 01110011 00100000 01101101 01100001 01101001 01101110 01101100 01111001 00100000 01101010 01110101 01110011 01110100 00100000 01101001 01101110 01110100 01100101 01110010 01100101 01110011 01110100 01101001 01101110 01100111 00101110```
 	[But there are actual uses, google it!]
 * Regex : grep some stuff up for fast searches that can be very particular.
+But just look at documentation; you've already been using regular expressions if you have ever used String.split(regex), just likely really simple ones.
 * try/catch : Because you don't always want to crash when something bad happens.
 * xor : Simply if conditions, make some things that seem like magic happen (What happens if you xor a number by the same number, twice?) and more
 * lambda expressions : Used in Graphical User Interfaces a lot.
 Less common in Java (only added recently), but can work some magic in other programming languages that use it.